vikasbhatia/Readme/README.md

 To upload screenshots directly to GitHub, go to any repo's create an issue page and drag and drop the image into the text box (you don't need to submit the issue).
 A link will be generated in the box that you can copy-paste.

-This readme was written in [MacDown](http://macdown.uranusjr.com) ([GitHub](https://github.com/MacDownApp/macdown)) a markdown editor for macOS which which has handy live previews, including images.
+This readme was written in [MacDown](http://macdown.uranusjr.com) ([GitHub](https://github.com/MacDownApp/macdown)) a markdown editor for macOS which has handy live previews, including images.

 <p align="center">
 <img width="450" alt="Screenshot" src="https://user-images.githubusercontent.com/11446387/38554609-d92f9f96-3ce0-11e8-90cf-18026e3f4fd9.png">